A Framework for Quantum Data Center Emulation Using Digital Quantum Computers: System and Model

+This condition ensures that any valid inter-QPU connection corresponds to a direct edge in the coupling graph.
+In other words, the boundary communication qubits act as the endpoints of the quantum channel between QPUs.
+If additional intermediate qubits were present between the partitions, they could instead be interpreted as quantum memories or elements of a quantum repeater, which would introduce additional resources and complexity into the model.

-To model these noise sources, we adopt the CM formalism, treating noise as interactions between system qubits and environmental segments, as depicted in Fig. \ref{f:model}(b).
-In this setup, flying qubits act as mediators between communication qubits of neighboring QPUs.
-The quality of entanglement between communication qubit pairs thus depends on the fidelity with which flying qubits are generated, preserved, and converted from GHz to THz and vice versa.
-Since transduction remains an experimental bottleneck with relatively low conversion efficiency compared to optical fiber transmission, we assign a stronger coupling constant to transducer-induced noise $\kappa_{\text{Transducer}}$ than to optical fiber noise $\kappa_{\text{Fiber}}$, reflecting current technological limitations.
+After mapping the QDC architecture onto the coupling graph, the next step is to model the relevant noise sources.
+As described in Algorithm~\ref{alg:qdc_framework}, we adopt the CM formalism, where noise is represented as sequential interactions between system qubits and environmental degrees of freedom.
+This setup is illustrated in Fig.~\ref{f:DQCarch}(c).
+In our model, FQs act as mediators that distribute entanglement between communication qubits belonging to neighboring QPUs.
+The quality of the generated Bell state $\ket{\Phi^+}$ therefore depends on how reliably the FQs are generated, transmitted, and converted between the microwave-frequency (GHz) and optical-frequency (hundreds of THz) domains.

-For our emulations, we consider widely used telecom fiber types such as G-652-D, G-654-D, and G-655-D, which exhibit attenuation constants $\alpha$ of 0.0415, 0.0392, and 0.0507 km$^{-1}$, respectively.
-To relate the number of noise interactions (i.e., environmental collisions) to physical distance, we define the distance function as:

-where $\gamma = \kappa^2$ is the interaction strength and $\alpha$ is the attenuation constant of the fiber, and \textit{n} is the fiber discretization step.
-This relation allows us to link each interaction step in the collisional model as fiber optics segments to the total length, as shown in Fig.\ref{f:Distance}.

-It is worth emphasizing that the system described above represents a baseline model grounded in currently available quantum technologies.
-However, the framework is flexible.
-By tuning the coupling constant, it can be adapted to a range of qubit technologies and interconnection schemes.

-With the system model explained and established, the following section focuses on implementing remote quantum gates using our simulation framework on actual quantum hardware, allowing us to assess the practical effects and deviations from the theoretical predictions.
+Since the RG protocols rely on the distribution of an entangled Bell pair between QPUs, the accumulated attenuation directly affects the quality of the shared entanglement.
+Starting from the ideal Bell state $\ket{\Phi^+}=(\ket{00}+\ket{11})/\sqrt{2}$, each collision induces an amplitude-damping interaction with coupling strength $\kappa$ as indicated in Eq.~\ref{Eq:Hamiltonian}.
+The excitation survival amplitude after one collision using Eq.~\ref{eq:dynamics} is $\cos(\kappa)$, giving a transmissivity of $\cos^2(\kappa)$.
+After $n$ independent collisions, the transmissivity becomes $\eta(n)=\cos^{2n}(\kappa)$.
+For the two-sided attenuation considered here, the Bell-pair fidelity with respect to the ideal Bell state is

+This expression directly relates the coupling strength and number of collision steps to the degradation of the distributed entanglement resource.